 Image credits: Visit Britain

-For 35 years this 14-mile walk has been the best way to get to know London and is enjoyed by more than a million people a year connecting more than 50 of the Capital’s top attractions.
-It can be walked in a day but there is so much to see along the way many make a weekend of it and some even a week!
+For 35 years this walk has been the best way to get to know London and is enjoyed by more than a million people annually, connecting more than 50 of the capital’s top attractions.
+It can be walked in a day but there’s so much to see along the way that many make a weekend of it.
+Some even a week!

-Starting at Leicester Square – the home of movie premiers and many a red carpet, you will be made to feel equally special along this brilliantly signed path which was originally created to celebrate The Queen’s Silver Jubilee and is now well looked after by The Mayor and surrounding authorities.
+Starting at Leicester Square – the home of movie premieres and many a red carpet – and you’ll be made to feel equally special along this brilliantly-signed path.
+The Walkway was originally created to celebrate Queen Elizabeth II’s Silver Jubilee and is now well looked after by The Mayor of London and surrounding authorities.

-Its only a 20 minutes back to Leicester Square from here and far more interesting as well as quicker than taking the tube – but now that you have walked the Jubilee Walkway you will realise how much people miss by popping underground to get places.
+Its only 20 minutes back to Leicester Square from here, and far more interesting as well as quicker than taking the tube.
+Once you’ve walked the Jubilee Walkway, you’ll realise how much people miss by popping underground to get places.
 Life in London, like most places, is at street level and the Jubilee Walkway is a fantastic way to live it.